trd16/OSProject1/README.md

 -The background processing for I/O Redirection does not inform you when it has finished.

+-Jobs code is written but it is not outputting to the screen as it should be.

+-More than one pipe runs as a single pipe.

 Unfinished Portions of the Project
 ------------------------------------
--Jobs code is written but it is not outputting to the screen as it should be.
+There are no unfinished portions of the project, code was written for every part.

 Special Considerations
 ------------------------